aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/read-only-presentatiom/_index.md

 }
 ```

 {{% alert color="primary" %}}

-**Note**: The **Read-Only** recommendation is simply meant to discourage editing or stop users from making accidental changes to the PowerPoint presentation.
-If a motivated user—who knows what they are doing—decides to edit your presentation, they can easily remove the Read-Only setting.
+**Note**: The **Read-Only** recommendation is simply meant to discourage editing or stop users from making accidental changes to a PowerPoint presentation.
+If a motivated person—who knows what they are doing—decides to edit your presentation, they can easily remove the Read-Only setting.
 If you seriously need to prevent unauthorized editing, you are better off using [more stringent protections that involve encryptions and passwords](https://docs.aspose.com/slides/net/password-protected-presentation/).

 {{% /alert %}}